 US Army Paladins are being fitted with the Modular Artillery Charge Systems (MACS) to fire the Raytheon / Bofors XM982 Excalibur GPS / inertial navigation-guided extended-range 155mm projectiles.
 Excalibur has a maximum range of 40km and accuracy of better than 10m.
 First production rounds of Excalibur were delivered in September 2006.

 The crew remains in the vehicle throughout the mission.
-Protection against nuclear, chemical and biological warfare is installed with individual crew protection systems with temperature controlled (hot and cold) air.
+Protection against nuclear, chemical and biological warfare is installed with individual crew protection systems, including temperature-controlled air.
 The turret is fitted with Kevlar spall suppression lining for additional ballistic protection.

-The Paladin is equipped with a secure voice and digital communications suite including the VIC-1 Intercom, VRC-89 or the SINCGARS single channel ground and airborne radio subsystem.
+The Paladin howitzer is equipped with a secure voice and digital communications suite, including the VIC-1 Intercom, VRC-89 or the SINCGARS single channel ground and airborne radio subsystem.